Donald Weder: Patents

-As of February 6, 2013, Weder holds 984 utility patents and 413 design patents for a total of 1397 US patents.
+As of February 6, 2013, Weder helds 984 utility patents and 413 design patents for a total of 1397 US patents.
+By April 17, 2019, this had increased to 1,413 total patents.

 Weder's patents are mostly related to the floristry industry, although in recent years as his sons Erwin and Andrew increasingly handle business affairs, Weder has turned to other technologies and industries, as well.

-Weder's patents are owned by the Weder Family Trust, an offshore asset protection trust of which his sister Wanda Weder (who is also Senior Executive Vice President of Highland Supply Corporation) is trustee.
+His patents are owned by the Weder Family Trust, an offshore asset protection trust of which his sister Wanda Weder (who is also Senior Executive Vice President of Highland Supply Corporation) is trustee.
 This trust is administered by Southpac Trusts Limited.

 Awards and recognitions

-Weder has been honored by civic, inventor and floral industry organizations for his philanthropy as well as his inventorship.
+Weder was honored by civic, inventor and floral industry organizations for his philanthropy as well as his inventorship.